About EMS Week

 Monday is Education Day

-Highlighting public education programs and EMS provider education Education Day seeks to highlight community educational programs, as well as the importance of continuing education for EMS practitioners.
+Education Day seeks to highlight community educational programs and the importance of continuing education for EMS professionals.
 This is the ideal day to plan a community injury or illness prevention program and a special CE course for your agency.
-Consider in-person or online community education programs related to the prevention of falls, burns, poisoning or drowning.
+Consider in-person or online community education programs related to the prevention of falls, burns, poisoning, or drowning.

 Tuesday is EMS Safety Day